The Lego Star Wars Holiday Special

-The Lego Star Wars Holiday Special (Note: Alternative simply titled LEGO Star Wars Holiday Special) is a 2020 CGI-animated Christmas special based on the Star Wars franchise, produced by Lucasfilm Animation and The Lego Group alongside Atomic Cartoons, and directed by Ken Cunningham from a script by David Shayne.
-It is a spoof on the infamous 1978 The Star Wars Holiday Special.
-Set around the in-universe holiday Life Day, Rey trains Finn in the ways of the Force before time travelling across the Star Wars timeline.
+The Lego Star Wars Holiday Special (Note: Alternative simply titled LEGO Star Wars Holiday Special) is a 2020 animated Christmas special based on the Star Wars franchise, produced by Lucasfilm Animation and The Lego Group alongside Atomic Cartoons, and directed by Ken Cunningham from a script by David Shayne.
+It is a spoof on the 1978 Star Wars Holiday Special.
+Set around the in-universe holiday Life Day and after the events of Star Wars: The Rise of Skywalker (2019), it depicts Rey training Finn in the ways of the Force before time travelling across the Star Wars timeline.
 The special was released on Disney+ on November 17, 2020, and received generally positive reviews from critics.